Please note that this is an eBook. The Paperback Version can be bought on the Amazon platform by clicking here

 IT IS NOT YOUR TEEN"S FAULT

-Parents tend to assume that their teenage Children will outgrow their ADHD symptoms as they grow older.
-But today’s research has shown that most kids do not outgrow ADHD when they reach adolescence, and most teens don’t outgrow ADHD when they become young adults.
+Teenage Children do not outgrow their ADHD symptoms as they grow older.
+Today’s research has shown that most kids do not outgrow ADHD when they reach adolescence, and most teens don’t outgrow ADHD when they become young adults.

 In fact Teens with ADHD face a unique set of challenges as puberty aggravates their symptoms with challenging high school classes and taxes their executive functions as they fight for independence.